 What is autism?

-Autism is not a mental illness.
+Autism is not a mental health problem.
 It's a developmental condition that affects how you see the world and how you interact with other people.

 Just like anyone else, autistic people can have good mental health.
-However, people with autism do often suffer from mental health problems.
-A study found that 7 out of 10 people with autism also have a condition such as anxiety, depression or OCD.
+However, people with autism do often experience mental health problems.
+According to Autistica, seven out of ten autistic people have a mental health condition such as anxiety, depression or OCD.

-- difficulty recognising or understanding other people's emotions, and expressing your own
+- difficulty recognising or understanding other people's emotions and expressing their own

 - having intense and specific interests in things

 - difficulties reading body language, understanding sarcasm and facial expressions

 All of these traits can be experienced to lesser or greater degrees.
 Experiencing one or more of these traits doesn’t necessarily mean you are autistic.
 But if these kinds of things are consistently present and are impacting upon your life, you may consider talking to your GP to discuss how you can seek a formal diagnosis.